 It is likely that the older map relied on pre-modernization TIGER data from 1990 for the street shapes.
 MapQuest, like many other commercial navigation services, now uses detailed street data purchased from NAVTEQ (Navteq.com).

 The point of this section is to show that geocoding with address ranges involves a process of estimation.
 The Census Bureau's TIGER/Line Shapefiles, like the commercial street databases produced by Tele Atlas, Navigation Technologies, and other private firms, represents streets as vector line segments.
 The vector segments are associated with address range attributes, one for the left side of the street, one for the right side.
 The geocoding process takes a street address as input, finds the line segment that represents the specified street, checks the address ranges to determine the correct side of the street, then estimates a location at the appropriate point between the minimum and maximum address for that segment and assigns an estimated latitude/longitude coordinate to that location.
 For example, if the minimum address is 401, and the maximum is 421, a geocoding algorithm would locate address 411 at the midpoint of the street segment.
 This estimation process is approximate and some addresses will not be located correctly as explained in the Google Earth help system explanation of what they call “address interpolation,” see: Google Earth Support.

-Registered Penn State students should return now to Canvas to take a self-assessment quiz about Topology & Geocoding.
+Registered Penn State students should return now take the self-assessment quiz about Topology & Geocoding.

 You may take practice quizzes as many times as you wish.
 They are not scored and do not affect your grade in any way.